ZanderCow/geo-gemmer/README.md

 ### Running the Application

-Go to the `app.py` file and either
+Go to the main folder with the `app.py` file and either

 Run in the terminal with
 ```